 “The Media Law is not yet effective because the authorities have not followed it and are just using statutes to put the journalists behind bars right away as soon as a case against them is filed,” he said.
 “It is unfitting for the [country’s] democratic transition.”

-Charges under Article 66(d) were dropped against Kyaw Zwa Naing on June 16 after Kyaw Min Swe testified that he was solely responsible for posting on social media the satirical article that allegedly insulted the armed forces by mocking a military propaganda film.
+Charges under Section 66(d) were dropped against Kyaw Zwa Naing on June 16 after Kyaw Min Swe testified that he was solely responsible for posting on social media the satirical article that allegedly insulted the armed forces by mocking a military propaganda film.

 Three others denied bail